 On June 21st, 2018 - nearly fours years after the opening of our flagship location in Downtown Raleigh - we celebrated the Summer Solstice and the opening of Happy + Hale North Hills the best way we know how - sunrise yoga, accompanied by multiple live music acts and of course, led by Carrington Razook Jackson.
 Images by Laura Hunter Creative

 You've worked hard all week.
-You've eaten all your greens, nailed your workouts, and now it's time to indulge....just a bit :) Our North Hills location is now open and serving brunch on Saturday and Sunday from 10-3.
-The brunch menu includes the Happy Huevos, the Beet Benny (above), and the Lavo Toast (lobster avocado toast!).
-We can't wait to see you soon!
+You've eaten all your greens, nailed your workouts, and now it's time to indulge....just a bit :) Our North Hills location is now open and serving brunch on Sunday from 10-2.
+The brunch menu includes the Happy Huevos, Matcha Waffle, and the Lavo Toast above (lobster avocado toast!).
+Is it Sunday yet?

 It’s no secret we love greens, and with Summer coming in hot, they are pretty much all around.
 Blooms are budding, birds are chirping, and growth is happening.
 But even though we love greenery, we are the first to admit that keeping plants happy can be a full-time job.
 How much water is too much water?
 Where will they get the sunlight they need?
 What should the soil look like?
 It’s all too easy to squander your hopes and dreams for a seed with the slightest touch from a black thumb.